Evidence Hub Noise monitoring at Pearson

 PAA’s position

 Pearson operates on federal land under a Ground Lease with Transport Canada.
-After years of unresolved NMT failures, misleading public dashboards and escalating health impacts documented by residents, it is no longer credible for the federal landlord to look away.
+After years of unresolved NMT failures, missing outage logs, refusal to disclose performance metrics, and gaps in public reporting, it is no longer credible for the federal landlord to look away.

 Pearson Accountability Alliance